QxLabIreland/listening-test/README.md

 - Copy test url to clipboard (the view button is working, so you can click VIEW button and copy the url from a browser navigation bar)

 In backend container, there is no processes management tool such as supervisor.
 It just uses python3 to run.

+### Run with our AWS AMI and EC2

+### Run with an AWS EC2

+With AWS EC2, get instance first and then you will need to install [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/).
+Please make sure ports of 80 and 443 of EC2 are open for public access.

+When everything is ready, you can run the command above (get release, extract compiled files and `docker-compose up`)

 ### pack_transfer.py for building and generate release zip file